Avoid the error behavior when you obfuse an assembly that uses a class in the System.Xml namespace in Dotfuscator

 Workaround

-Change the local copy item to True.
+Change the item in the local copy to True.